p-sun/typescript-functional-programming/README.md

-# typescript-math-parser
+# typescript-math-evaluator
-A math formula parser written in TypeScript.
+A math formula evaluator written in TypeScript.
 To experiment with data functional programming and data structures.